AdibZidan/typescript-initializer/README.md

 6. Create a **src** folder
 7. Inside **package.json** file; below the `"scripts"` object - line 6:
    - Add `"start": "node dist/server.js"` for your server
-   - Add `"watch": "tsc -p . --watch"` watches and compiles all your **TypeScript** files into **JavaScript** after you save automatically
+   - Add `"start:dev": "tsc -p . --watch"` watches and compiles all your **TypeScript** files into **JavaScript** after you save automatically

 ## To compile and run

 Make sure to have an existing **TypeScript** file to execute the following command:
-- To compile TypeScript into JavaScript; use `npm run watch`
+- To compile TypeScript into JavaScript; use `npm run start:dev`

 ## To update npm and install types

-- Run `npm i -g npm` to update npm to the latest version
+- Run `npm i -g npm` to install/update npm to the latest version
 - Run `npm i @types/node` to install node types

 ## To add unit tests functionality using Jest